rmbodegalibre/holbertonschool-AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

+##### In the industry, you will work on an existing codebase 90% of the time.
+Your first thoughts upon looking at it might include:

+    * “Who did this code?”
+    * “How it works?”
+    * “Where are unittests?”
+    * “Where is this?”
+    * “Why did they do that like this?”
+    * “I don’t understand anything.”
+    * “… I will refactor everything…”
+But the worst thing you could possibly do is to redo everything.
+Please don’t do that!
+Note: the existing codebase might be perfect, or it might have errors.
+Don’t always trust the existing codebase!

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

 ---